-Brief description of sub-project sites: (e.g., present land use, Important Environmental Features (IEFs) near site, etc.:
+Brief description of sub-project site: (e.g. present land use, Important Environmental Features (IEFs) near site, etc.:

-Proposedhousehold toilet's locations are at Camp 23, Blocks: A-1, A-2, B-2 &B-3.
-Proposed lands are owned by government and no trees, structures and community properties will be affected.
-The buildup infrastructures in and around the subproject site, there are mainly DRP houses, earthen drain, low land, hills, health post, drains, etc. Some sites are selected at high land.
-No road close to the sub project area only footpath exists, because selected sites for HHs toilets are within DRP households.
-Household toilets will be constructed within DRP household areas and sites are selected considering 3 to 4 households.
-Sites have been selected in such a way that DRP people can easily access there, especially pregnant women, person with disability, elderly & children and those persons do not have to go far along the road or footpath.
-Some footsteps(brick made) will be provided, so that person with disability, elderly, sick people, pregnant women and children can easily enter the toiletas well as proper solar lighting besides the roads and inside the latrine/charger light will be provided.DPHE maintains minimum distance of 30 feet from nearest tube well during site selection for household toilet.
-Shallow groundwater table of the area varies from 12 to 15 m.
-Depth of containment chamber is 2.1 m (1.8m below ground) and bottom of the containment chamber is sealed with RCC casting.
-Depth of tubewells within the camp area varies from 600 feet to 700 feet.
-So, there is no possibility to contaminate ground water from household toilets.
-It seems that expected impacts on surrounding features would be minimum.
+The proposed two Community Latrines are located at Camp_20, Block: M-35 and M-37.
+This land is solely owned by government.
+Due to construction of the community latrine with associates' facilities will not to be impacted any trees, structures and community properties.
+The buildup infrastructures in and around the sub-project site include open space, 1 CiC office, 23 learning center, 1 SM agency office, 4 community facilities, 10 child protection facilities, 3 health post, mosque etc. Herringbone road runs close to the Community Latrine sites.
+Community Latrines will be constructed within DRP household areas.
+Sites have been selected in such a way that DRP people can easily access there, especially pregnant women, person with disability, elderly &children and those persons do not have to go far along the road or footpath.
+Stapes (brick made) will be provided, so that person with disability, elderly, sick people, pregnant women and children can easily enter the latrine as well as proper solar lighting besides the roads and inside the latrine/charger light will be provided.